Sonic Colors: Development

 According to producer Takashi Iizuka, Sonic Colors was designed to appeal to a casual audience, particularly children and fans of the Super Mario series.
 Iizuka's statement that it was impossible to please all Sonic fans initially alienated those who had enjoyed prior entries such as Unleashed and Sonic the Hedgehog 4: Episode I, though Sega brand manager Judy Gilbertson later clarified that "we’re also looking to create a game that is accessible to younger gamers as well as our ‘core’ fans."
 The script was written by MadWorld and Happy Tree Friends contributors Ken Pontac and Warren Graff.
 Sonic Colors is also one of the first games in the series not to use the English voice cast from the Sonic X anime series following a major re-casting of the franchise in 2010, with Roger Craig Smith assuming the role of Sonic.
 Of the Sonic X cast, only Mike Pollock reprises his role as Dr. Eggman.

 Sega first announced Sonic Colors in a blog post on May 26, 2010.
 Demo versions of the game were playable at the Electronic Entertainment Expo 2010, Gamescom, the Penny Arcade Expo, and the Tokyo Game Show.
 On November 4, 2010, Sega held a Sonic Colors-themed ice-skating event at Bryant Park in New York City.
 BradyGames also published an official strategy guide, which launched alongside the game.
 In anticipation of the game's release, Sega delisted multiple Sonic games with sub-average Metacritic scores to increase the value of the brand.
-Sonic Colors was first released in PAL regions on November 11, 2010, followed by a North American release on November 16, 2010, and in Japan on November 18, 2010.
+Sonic Colors was first released in Australia on November 11, 2010, followed by a European release the following day, a North American release on November 16, 2010, and in Japan on November 18, 2010.
 People who pre-ordered the Japanese version of the game received a special card compatible with the arcade game Rekishi Taisen Gettenka, allowing Sonic to appear in the game.
 Those who pre-ordered the game through GameStop in North America received a Sonic shaped hat.
 A special edition was also sold in Europe, featuring figurines of Sonic and the Wisps.